onnx/onnx/docs/OnnxReleases.md

 username=<username>
 password=<password>
 ```
-* Do ``twine upload dist/* -r pypitest`` to upload it to the test instance of pypi.
+* Do ``twine upload dist/* pypitest`` to upload it to the test instance of pypi.
-* After uploading to pypitest, you can test the source distribution by doing ``pip install –index-url https://test.pypi.org/simple/ onnx`` in a new environment.
+* After uploading to pypitest, you can test the source distribution by doing ``pip install --index-url https://test.pypi.org/legacy/ onnx`` in a new environment.
 Test this installation with different environments and versions of protobuf binaries.

+## Upload to official PyPI
-* *NOTE - Once a distribution is uploaded to pypi, you cannot overwrite it on the same pypi instance.*
+**NOTE: Once uploading to PyPI, you cannot overwrite it on the same pypi instance.
+Please make sure everything is good on TestPyPI before uploading to PyPI**

+**Wheel Files**
+* Windows
+  * Same as TestPyPi, use `twine upload --verbose *.whl --repository-url https://upload.pypi.org/legacy/ -u PYPI_USERNAME -p PYPI_PASSWORD` instead.
+* Linux and Mac
+  * Similar to TestPyPi.
+Merge `pypi-test` to main branch and create a new Release with main branch and tag to trigger Travis CI with uploading PyPI packages automatically.

+**Source Distribution**
-* Once completely verified do, ``twine upload dist/*``  to upload to the official pypi.
+* Once completely verified do, ``twine upload --verbose dist/* --repository-url https://upload.pypi.org/legacy/`  to upload to the official pypi.
-* *Conda - *
+* Test with ``pip install --index-url https://upload.pypi.org/legacy/ onnx``

+## After PyPI Release

+**Submit the release summary with the release tag and branch**

+**Announce**
+* Announce in slack, for instance, `onnx-general` channel.
+* Notify ONNX partners like converter team and runtime team.
+* Create a news by updating `js/news.json` under onnx/onnx.github.io.

+**Update conda-forge package with the new ONNX version**
 * Conda builds of ONNX are done via conda-forge, which runs infrastructure for building packages and uploading them to conda-forge.
 You need to submit a PR to https://github.com/conda-forge/onnx-feedstock (see https://github.com/conda-forge/onnx-feedstock/pull/1/files for an example PR.)
 You will need to have uploaded to PyPi already, and update the version number and tarball hash of the PyPi uploaded tarball.

+**Set protected branch**
 * The release branch needs to be marked as a protected branch to preserve it.
 The branch corresponding to each release must be preserved.
-(You may need to ask an admin to do this)
+(You may need to ask an admin to do this; `rel-*` branches are protected automatically)